 If the workplace is closed then this will understandably be a difficult time for employers and employees alike.
 Closure of the workplace could lead to employees being asked to work reduced hours or the business closing down temporarily.
 If an employer is thinking of employing these measures then it is important for them to communicate with their staff early and continue constant communication throughout the closure.

-If the workplace is closed or employees are working shorter hours the employer will still need to pay their employees in full for this time unless their contract says otherwise or the employer and employee have come to some other agreement.
+If the workplace is closed or employees are working shorter hours access to the Furlough or Flexi-Furlough schemes will help tremendously.
+Strictly speaking use of the schemes should be by agreement.
 Enforced or unilateral changes are likely to lead not only to disgruntled employees but also claims such as breach of contract or unlawful deduction of wages.
 It is key to try and secure agreement with your workforce where ever possible.

 If employees understand the reasons you are forced to impose changes and you demonstrate transparency and a reasonable approach, you are more likely to get the employees consent.
 In most situations employees will be relieved that as an employer you are taking proactive steps to protect the business and future employment of your staff.

 Email firstname.lastname@example.org for bespoke advice on your individual circumstances.